spancer/bigdata-docker-compose/README.md

 3. query some data: show schemas; show tables; select * from nodes;
 4. you can also verify presto status through web ui: http://your-host-ip:9999
 ```
+## Run jobs on the docker platform.

+For java developers, I provide some tests over the platform.
+You can fork it from [here](https://github.com/spancer/flink-iceberg-demo), the test project
+contains flink jobs with set of components, such as kafka, elasticsearch, iceberg, etc..
+Source and sink examples are fully inclued.

 ## ToDo
 1. Integration flink 1.12